How to write a CV that stands out in the engineering and manufacturing world

 5. Education & certifications

-Degrees, professional certifications, relevant training.
+Degrees, professional certifications, and relevant training.

 6. Optional sections